monisha-max/Journalist-Focused-Causal-Narrative-Explorer/README.md

 ### 1. Event Trigger and Argument Extraction
 - Utilize a deep learning framework with pre-trained language models (e.g., BERT or GPT variants) to identify event triggers and extract associated arguments.
-- Leverage fine-tuning techniques to enhance detection of nuanced causal indicators like “caused by” or “led to,” improving recall and precision.
+- Leverage fine-tuning techniques to enhance the detection of nuanced causal indicators like “caused by” or “led to,” improving recall and precision.

 ### 2. Temporal Event Linking and Sequencing
 - Implement sequence-based models (e.g., Bi-LSTM or Transformers) to extract temporal relationships between events.